TheHive-Project/CortexDocs/analyzer_requirements.md

 of the box.

 ### MISP
-Query multiple MISP (Malware Information Sharing Platform )instances for events containing an observable.
+Query multiple [MISP](http://www.misp-project.org/) (Malware Information Sharing Platform) instances for events containing an observable.

-[MISP](http://www.misp-project.org/) is an open source threat sharing platform and considered the *de facto* standard in the field.
-You'd benefit greatly from using it in conjunction to Cortex and TheHive as these 3 FOSS products make an interesting Threat Intelligence, Incident Response and Digital Forensics ecosystem.
+[MISP](http://www.misp-project.org/) is a FOSS threat sharing platform.
+It is considered the *de facto* standard in the field.
+You'd benefit greatly from using it in conjunction to Cortex and TheHive as these 3 products make an interesting Threat Intelligence, Incident Response and Digital Forensics ecosystem.

 The analyzer comes in only one flavor.